TykTechnologies/tykctl/README.md

 *NOTE: To add a new tyk service to this repo create a new package with your cli code, the add it as a subcommand of the rootcmd in the sharedCmd package.*

-1. cloudcmd - This package contains all the code related to the cloud.It performs all the cloud operations.
+1. cloudcmd - This package contains all the code related to the cloud.
+It performs all the cloud operations.
 2. gatewaycmd - This package should contain code related to the gateway.
 3. sharedCmd - This package contains the RootCmd.Here is where you should add a service to the tykctl.
 For example to add